SCOSS Expression of Interest 2023

-In 2022, the SCOSS board is seeking potential candidates for preliminary assessment.
-At minimum, each candidate must meet the following basic qualifications:
+In 2023, the SCOSS Board is seeking potential candidates for preliminary assessment.
+At minimum, each candidate infrastructure must meet the following four basic qualifications:

-- Eligible organisations must have a non-profit status in the country in which they are based and/or be affiliated with or owned by a research or educational institution.
+- Have a non-profit status in the country in which they are based and/or be affiliated with or owned by a research or educational institution.

 It is important that each of these elements are clearly addressed in the EOI.